yrgo28/paccino/README.md

 # Paccino
-pacman/yay minimal termial interface
+pacman/yay minimal termial interface for Arch Linux and derivated distributions.

-Paccino is a script written in python.
+Paccino is a project written in python.
 Works like a minimal terminal tool to manage pacman/yay basic functions.
 Made by a begginner, for begginners.

 Use: All options are enumerated.
 Type option number and press enter to execute it.